 Her advice on narrowing your focus reminds me of the book Riches in Niches.
 It is from the lessons learned in that book and from other leading women as well as my own business experience that has led me to an understanding of my own niche.

-When I penned my first book The Working Woman’s GPS: When the Plan to Have it All Has Led You Astray, I envisioned creating a business that would help guide women to understand what their personal best life looked like and to help them create a roadmap their success.
-However, over the last several years I have come to realize that my personal experience as a woman in technology has a value to other girls and women interested in pursuing leadership roles in the world of technology.
+When I penned my first book, The Working Woman’s GPS: When the Plan to Have it All Has Led You Astray, I envisioned creating a business that would help guide women to understand what their personal best life looked like and to help them create a roadmap their success.
+However, over the last several years I have come to realize that my personal experience as a woman in technology has value to other girls and women interested in pursuing leadership roles in the world of technology.
 So rather than reach out to all women in business, I have narrowed my focus to other women in STEM, specifically those interested in advancing in their technology careers.

 What is it and what are you doing to create a personal brand around your niche?